Back to blog

 The AI platform decision is one of the highest-stakes architectural choices of the next three years.
 The agents you build on a platform today will be deeply integrated into your operations by 2027.
 Escaping that integration will be expensive and slow.

-The organizations that make the best decisions will treat this as a risk management question first and a capability question second.
+The organizations making the best decisions treat this as a risk management question first and a capability question second.
 Trust the vendor with your data, workflows, and processes — or do not build your operational architecture on their platform.
 Accept flexible deployment options — or accept the long-term cost of lock-in.

 The quadrant framework is a diagnostic, not a prescription.
-Your specific constraints — data residency, compliance exposure, capability requirements, switching cost tolerance — determine which quadrant is right for your organization.
+Your specific constraints determine which quadrant is right for your organization.

 Evaluate your current vendor portfolio against the trust-flexibility matrix today.
 Identify where you are locked in, where your trust exposure is highest, and where you have the most to gain from architectural changes.
 The cost of this analysis is low.
 The cost of getting it wrong is not.